peaceawo/bamazon/README.md

 # bamazon

-This application is identical to an Amazon-like storefront with the MySQL.
+This application is identical to an Amazon-like storefront with MySQL database.
 The app will take in orders from customers and deplete stock from the store's inventory.
-It include three major aspeccts:
+It include two major aspeccts:

 ### Customer View